i-like-chip/i-like-chip.github.io/posts/Day-9-Spinning-More-Space.md

 src="https://www.youtube.com/embed/4QhsgCDJuzE">
 </iframe>

-The upload to YouTube took about 2hr and 45mins, so a 10hr video at that rate would take about 27.5hrs to upload.
+The upload to YouTube took about 2hr and 45mins, so a 10hr version at that rate might take around 27.5hrs to upload.

 <div style="height: 1em"> </div>